 Rice is like Brett Favre and hundreds of other players before him that tried to squeeze every year he could out of an NFL career – becoming a gun for hire to a team in need long after his San Francisco glory days were over.
 He made the next logical step for aging NFL players – he went on "Dancing With the Stars" and showed he could cha-cha with the best of them.

 Now Rice has taken his talents to South Bristol, where he is one of the newest talking heads on ESPN's Disney-inspired scripted "reality TV."

-on the "NFL Live" ESPN show and said Peterson may be pushing himself to come back too soon from his torn knee injury, citing his own career-threatening knee injury in which he came back too early.
+On Monday, Rice was asked about Adrian Peterson on the "NFL Live" ESPN show and said Peterson may be pushing himself to come back too soon from his torn knee injury, citing his own career-threatening knee injury in which he came back too early.